What are the Stages of Detox?

 It helps to view detox as your first clear statement of intent to stop using substances, and your first commitment to long-term sobriety.

-Stages of Detox
+Stages of Detox for Addiction

-SAMHSA outlines 3 stages of detox:
+SAMHSA outlines 3 levels of detoxification:

 1. Evaluation Stage Of Detox

 In the evaluation stage of detox this is the initial precursor to the actual process of detoxification.
-Clients will be introduced to the treatment staff, they will do a initial detox prescreening, and attempt to dispels any misconceptions or worries the client may have about the process.
-In this beginning session the experts at our treatment center will get a better understanding of the support structures in your home, current lifestyle, and check whether there are any co-occuring disorders that may also need attention during treatment.
+Clients will be introduced to the treatment staff, they will do a initial detox prescreening, and attempt to dispel any misconceptions or worries the client may have about the process.
+In this beginning session the experts at our treatment center will get a better understanding of the support structures in your home, current lifestyle, and check whether there are any co-occurring disorders that may also need attention during treatment.

 2. Stabilization Stage of Detox